 Not so fast!
 If you play your cards right, this might only be the beginning.
 With the right follow-up and customer care, you can turn a one-time customer into a lifelong fan.

-Email marketing is an ideal way to follow up and keep the connection going.
+Email marketing integration is a vital element of the customer journey and it’s a perfect tool for keeping tight relationships with customers.
 Here are a few types of automated emails to consider to keep your business at the top of their mind:

 - Announcements of new products or services.

 Following through after a transaction will establish customer loyalty and open the door for future business.
 Not only that, but the happy customer might even recommend you to their friends and colleagues.